 Phishing links are harmful or misleading links that are disguised in an attempt to make them look safe and normal.
 These links usually lead to a fake website and entice you to enter sensitive information.
 Other links can also contain malware, which could give cybercriminals access to all your stored data.

-Earlier this month, we witnessed a phishing attack on bank customers in Malaysia which combines some common social engineering techniques (scare tactics) with some newer technical misdirection techniques (URL shortening), and decided to provide a detailed blow-by-blow for you below on how this particular phishing campaign works.
+Earlier this month, we witnessed a phishing link attack on CIMB Clicks bank customers in Malaysia which combined some common social engineering techniques (scare tactics) with some newer technical misdirection techniques (TinyURL).
+We decided to provide a detailed blow-by-blow on how this particular TinyURL scam worked.

 The CIMB Clicks phishing scam employs two increasingly common techniques to entice the victim into participation.
 First, the language in the attached documents attempts to ‘scare’ the customer into thinking that access to their CIMB accounts has been restricted.
-Second, the scam obfuscates the fake phishing link by converting it into a shortend URL using a URL-shortening web service.
+Second, the scam obfuscates the fake phishing link by converting it into a shortened URL using a URL-shortening web service, like TinyURL.

 Cyren detects these phishing documents as: “XML/Phish.H “ for the fake MSWORD CIMB Document and “PDF/Phish.EVZ “ for fake PDF CIMB Document.

 Cyren Analysis—CIMB Clicks Phishing Link Scam

 The following images show what the fraudulent MSWord and PDF documents look like when opened by the recipient.